-The water offers a therapeutic environment which brings unique fluid and thermal properties to the therapeutic table.
+The water offers a therapeutic environment that brings unique fluid and thermal properties to the therapeutic table.
 Before choosing to work in water, however, the therapist should be able to construct a case for aquatic-based physiotherapy based on the known effects of immersion.

 Why?
 Participating in aquatic therapy can often require a greater time and resource commitment than does traditional therapy.
 Patients must purchase or obtain a bathing suit, travel to a location with a pool, dress, undress and shower in order to participate - and all of these factors can serve as barriers to patient care.

-Although it is certainly possible to construct an argument for aquatic intervention based on an understanding of the physical properties of immersion alone, it helps to examine the literature which helps make the case.
+Although it is certainly possible to construct an argument for aquatic intervention based on an understanding of the physical properties of immersion alone, it helps to examine the literature that helps make the case.

-Consistent physical exercise is an effective intervention for the management of musculoskeletal disorder.
+Consistent physical exercise is an effective intervention for the management of musculoskeletal disorders.
 However, load-bearing during physical exercise may lead to an exacerbation of pain and protective muscle spasm in patients with musculoskeletal disorders.
 Pain alone may be a compelling reason to select the aquatic environment for a treatment environment.

 When the therapist stops to consider the massive ramifications of pain - ranging from hormonal stressors to impaired sleep to constipation - the savvy therapist may choose the aquatic environment on the basis of pain alone.
 Post-surgical and post-fracture patients often make excellent candidates for aquatic therapy because of their reduced weight-bearing tolerances.

 Proper positioning in water produces less spinal and lower extremity loading than the identical positioning on land.
-Exercise in water produces less joint and neural loading than the identical exercise performed on land permitting the graded and reproducible application of weight bearing.
+Exercise in water produces less joint and neural loading than the identical exercise performed on land permitting the graded and reproducible application of weight-bearing.

-Archimedes’ principle states: ‘when a body is wholly or partially immersed in a fluid, it experiences an upthrust equal to the weight of fluid displaced.’
+Archimedes’ principle states: ‘When a body is wholly or partially immersed in a fluid, it experiences an upthrust equal to the weight of fluid displaced.’

-This upthrust, or buoyancy, counterbalances gravity and supports the body, resulting in an apparent reduction in weight bearing through the spine and lower extremities.
+This upthrust, or buoyancy, counterbalances gravity and supports the body, resulting in an apparent reduction in weight-bearing through the spine and lower extremities.

 Although the human body is mostly water, the body’s density is slightly less than that of water and averages a speciﬁc gravity of 0.974, with men averaging higher density than women.
-Lean body mass, which includes bone, muscle, connective tissue, and organs, has a typical density near 1.1, whereas fat mass, which includes both essential body fat plus fat in excess of essential needs, has a density of about 0.9.
+Lean body mass, which includes bone, muscle, connective tissue and organs, has a typical density near 1.1, whereas fat mass, which includes both essential body fat plus fat in excess of essential needs, has a density of about 0.9.
 Highly ﬁt and muscular men tend toward speciﬁc gravities greater than one, whereas an unﬁt or obese man might be considerably less.

-Immersion to C-7 (neck) levels reduced weight bearing to between 6-10% of actual total body weight.
-Immersion to the xiphisternum reduced weight bearing to 25%-37% of actual total body weight.
-Immersion to the level of the anterior superior iliac spine (ASIS) reduced weight bearing to 40%-56% of actual total body weight.
+Immersion to C-7 (neck) levels reduced weight-bearing to between 6-10% of actual total body weight.
+Immersion to the xiphisternum reduced weight-bearing to 25-37% of actual total body weight.
+Immersion to the level of the anterior superior iliac spine (ASIS) reduced weight-bearing to 40-56% of actual total body weight.

 But this may be grossly oversimplified.
-Patients on weight-bearing restrictions (and their physios!) may not realize how much load can be produced in water.
-Often, in the pool, pain signals can be reduced or absent; thus patients may overdo exercise or move into excessive weight bearing without knowing it.
+Patients on weight-bearing restrictions (and their physios) may not realize how much load can be produced in water.
+Often, in the pool, pain signals can be reduced or absent; thus, patients may overdo exercise or move into excessive weight-bearing without knowing it.